-Extra 25% off sale section items and Free Shipping (on sale section items) with code SLE25.
-Offer ends at Midnight CST on 12/17/17.
-To receive an extra 25% off sale section items, place selected items into the shopping bag and enter coupon code SLE25 into the 'promo/coupon code' box at checkout.
-The extra 25% off sale section items promo code is not applicable to third party brands for sunscreen or eyewear.
-Promotion cannot be applied to previous orders or combined with additional promotions or coupon codes.
+Offer ends at Midnight CST on 4/16/18.
+To receive Free Shipping with No Minimum purchase, place selected items into the shopping bag and enter coupon code FSH18 into the 'Apply Discount Code' box on the Shopping Cart page OR at the bottom of the Checkout page.
+Promotion cannot be applied to previous orders or combined with additional promotions or coupon code.
 Free standard shipping offer is available only in the U.S. and its territories.
 Please call with any questions 1-800-926-6509.

 Lightweight Breathable Sun Hats

 Our sun hats are the first brand recommended for sun protection by The Skin Cancer Foundation.
 You can shop our Women's Sun Hats and our Men's Sun Hats.
 To ensure complete protection against reflected UV that can bounce up under the brim of your hat, we suggest also using a quality sunscreen or sunblock, particularly on your chin and cheeks.

 There are a number of factors to consider when selecting a sun protection hat.
 The three most important factors affecting sun and UV protection are brim size, construction materials, and the shape of the brim.

 Brim size is a fundamental factor in the level of UV protection provided by a sun hat.
 Most physicians recommend a minimum brim of 3 inches.
 Coolibar sun protection hats range from 3 inches to 5 inches in brim size.
 Brim size is most important for blocking direct UV; UV that passes in a straight line from the sun to your face.

 UV Blocking Fabrics